MIHA Successes: Using Data to Improve Maternal and Infant Health

 MIHA provides data to meet reporting mandates

-MIHA data describe women who are eligible for but not enrolled in WIC
+MIHA results inform efforts to enroll women who are eligible for but do not enroll in WIC during pregnancy

 Multistate data from MIHA and PRAMS were used to estimate how many women were eligible for but not enrolled in WIC during pregnancy, and to describe their characteristics and risks.
 Results identify the scope of WIC outreach needed to include more eligible nonparticipants in WIC and whom to target.